sderosiaux/every-single-day-i-tldr/README.md

 - http://learnyouahaskell.com/for-a-few-monads-more Looking for the writer monad, i stumbled upon this.
 The monad writer seems made to log stuff "aside".
 It supports monoidal accumulation.
 - https://s3-us-west-2.amazonaws.com/book-sample/advanced-scala-preview-with-full-toc.pdf Found this one: Preview: Advanced Scala with Cats, 50 pages, seems very accessible
 - https://github.com/OlegIlyenko/graphiql-workspace Nice additions to GraphiQL ui that was indeed, pretty light.
+- http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html Some functional types explained with great pictures

 # 25-11-2016